 Insurance involves the use and disclosure of your personal data by various insurance market participants such as intermediaries, insurers and reinsurers.
 The London Insurance Market Core Uses Information Notice (as amended from time to time) sets out those core necessary personal data uses and disclosures.
 Our core uses and disclosures are consistent with the London Market Core Uses Information Notice.
 We recommend you review this notice.

-Our relationship with you and the type of services we provide will dictate the nature of personal data that we need to collect about you.
+Our relationship with you, for example, the type of services we provide, will dictate the nature of personal data that we need to collect about you.
 It will also dictate the uses we make of your personal data.
-For example, we will collect different personal data according to whether you are a beneficiary under an insurance policy or a third party claimant bringing a claim against a party that we insure.
+For example, we will collect different personal data according to whether you are a beneficiary under an insurance policy, a third party claimant bringing a claim against a party that we insure, or a vendor supplying Talbot with a service.

 Where you provide personal data to us about other individuals (for example, if you are an employer) we will also be data controller of their personal data.
 You should refer any such other individuals to this notice before supplying us with their data on their behalf.